Hong Kong Polytechnic University: Other subject rankings

 The Faculty of Business is ranked 2nd in shipping research in the world, based on Clarivate on Web of Science from 2022-2024.
 It is ranked 35th in the Top 100 World Rankings of Business Schools by University of Texas at Dallas, based on research contributions to 24 leading business journals from 2020 to 2024.

 The School of Design was listed as one of the Top 10 Best Industrial Design Schools in the World in 2015 and one of the Special Mentioned Graphic Design Schools in the World by Design Schools Hub in 2016.
 In 2013, PolyU Design became the only School from Asia on Business Insider's World's Best 25 Design School list.

-The School of Hotel and Tourism Management (SHTM) is ranked No. 1 in the world in the “Hospitality and Tourism Management” category in ShanghaiRanking’s Global Ranking of Academic Subjects 2025 for the ninth consecutive year; placed No. 1 globally in the “Commerce, Management, Tourism and Services” category in the University Ranking by Academic Performance in 2024/2025 for eight years in a row; rated No. 1 in the world in the “Hospitality, Leisure, Sport & Tourism” subject area by the CWUR Rankings by Subject 2017 and ranked No. 2 in the world among university-based programmes in the “Hospitality and Leisure Management” subject area in the QS World University Rankings by Subject 2025 for the ninth consecutive year.
+The School of Hotel and Tourism Management (SHTM) is ranked No. 1 in the world in the "Hospitality and Tourism Management" category in ShanghaiRanking's Global Ranking of Academic Subjects 2025 for the ninth consecutive year; placed No. 1 globally in the "Commerce, Management, Tourism and Services" category in the University Ranking by Academic Performance in 2024/2025 for eight years in a row; rated No. 1 in the world in the "Hospitality, Leisure, Sport & Tourism" subject area by the CWUR Rankings by Subject 2017 and ranked No. 1 in the Asia in the "Hospitality and Leisure Management" subject area in the QS World University Rankings by Subject 2025.

-Research Recognition
+Research recognition

-A total of 428 PolyU scholars have been recognised in the list of the World’s Top 2% Most-cited Scientists 2025, based on career-long and single-year citation impact, compiled by Stanford University.
-This places PolyU second among Hong Kong’s universities in terms of the number of scholars listed, underscoring the international recognition of the University’s research excellence.
+A total of 428 PolyU scholars have been recognised in the list of the World's Top 2% Most-cited Scientists 2025, based on career-long and single-year citation impact, compiled by Stanford University.
+This places PolyU second among Hong Kong's universities in terms of the number of scholars listed, underscoring the international recognition of the university's research excellence.
 In addition, 4 PolyU scholars rank among the global top 10 in their respective fields, namely Building and Construction; Operations Research; Geological and Geomatics Engineering; and Civil Engineering, while 19 scholars are ranked within the global top 50.
 This makes PolyU the leading local university in this respect, with the highest number of global top 10 and top 50 scholars.
 Furthermore, PolyU is the only institution in Hong Kong with scholars listed in the subfields of Criminology; Strategic, Defence and Security Studies; and Social Work, based on career-long citation impact.